getpinga/pinga/README.md

 ## Sessions

-Pinglet API provides a custom session handling class, **PiSession**, that leverages the Pinga\Cache library for storing session data.
+Pinga API provides a custom session handling class, **PiSession**, that leverages the Pinga\Cache library for storing session data.
 This class ensures non-blocking session handling to maintain the performance benefits of Swoole, Swow, or Workerman.

 Here's how to use the **PiSession** class in your project: